 Excessive sun exposure can cause new mole growth, regardless of your age.
 If your moles change in appearance, including color, borders, or size, schedule mole removal as quickly as possible.
 Melanoma can start inside moles and could be causing those changes.

 There are many kinds of common skin bumps, including:

 Warts are caused by the human papillomavirus.
 Warts appear as skin bumps that grow nearly anywhere on your body.
 They can also appear as long flat pieces of skin.
 Warts are usually the result of exposure to human papillomavirus, and they can sometimes spread to others.

 Dermatofibromas are mistaken for mosquito bites, but they last longer.
 They're usually hard bumps in a variety of colors.
 They’re often painful and itchy.

 This type of skin growth tends to happen as you age.
 Seborrhoeic keratoses are similar to warts in appearance, but they may look more scaly and can also grow bigger than most warts.

-No matter which skin bump you’ve got, your provider at Advanced Dermatology Associates can remove it if it makes you uncomfortable.
+No matter which skin bump you’ve got, your provider at Advanced Dermatology can remove it if it makes you uncomfortable.